KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Autocomplete-Article.md

         source: "Page",
         alt: "Page icon"
     )

-    @PageColor(blue)
 }

-Autocomplete is an important part of the typing experience, where word suggestions can be presented in a toolbar above the keyboard as the user types.
+Autocomplete is an important part of the typing experience, where word suggestions can be presented in a toolbar above the keyboard as the user types, and incorrectly text can be autocorrected.

 In KeyboardKit, an ``AutocompleteService`` can provide suggestions and predictions to the main ``AutocompleteContext``.
-Unlike other services, there's no standard implementation of this protocol in the open-source SDK.
+Unlike other services, there's no standard service implementation in the open-source SDK.

 👑 [KeyboardKit Pro][Pro] unlocks a ``Autocomplete/LocalService`` for on-device autocomplete, as well as a ``Autocomplete/RemoteService`` for integration with remote REST-APIs services.
+It also enables AI-powered next word predictions.
 Information about Pro features can be found further down.

 [Pro]: https://github.com/KeyboardKit/KeyboardKitPro